 Upon moving to Copenhagen, you will encounter a moderate climate.
 The Atlantic Gulf Stream brings warm, and at times humid, weather throughout the summer months.
 In the winter months, rain is more common than snow in Copenhagen, and temperatures usually fluctuate around the freezing point.

 If you visit Amalienborg Palace after moving to Copenhagen, you might just catch a glimpse of Queen Margrethe II.
 The Danish Royal Guard patrols the palace grounds all day long, and is quite the tourist attraction.
 Specifically, if you find yourself at Amalienborg Palace at 12:00 of any day, you can witness the changing of the guards.

 Naturally, a move to Copenhagen will not solely get you in touch with the city’s historical heritage.
 Denmark’s government also has its home here: Christiansborg Palace, for instance, serves as the seat of the Danish parliament Folketinget, the Supreme Court, and the Ministry of State.
 The Royal Reception Rooms are reserved for the Royal Family and the Prime Minister of Denmark, who uses these rooms for state visits.

 Another prevalent aspect you can enjoy after your move to Copenhagen is the Danish food culture.
 Whether it is typical Danish hotdogs or Nordic high cuisine, Copenhagen boasts an abundance of eateries.
 The city does indeed have a heart for great food.
-If you’re moving to Copenhagen, you should not miss out on smørrebrød (open-face sandwiches) or, if your budget allows, one of the fifteen Michelin-starred restaurants.
+If you’re moving to Copenhagen, you should not miss out on smørrebrød (open-face sandwiches) or, if your budget allows, one of the sixteen Michelin-starred restaurants.